mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 6. Restart your servers and verify the extension has been loaded by checking phpInfo.
 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/phpIniResult.png)

-### Use Nginx as reverse proxy for Apache and not redirect to localhost
+### Use Nginx as reverse proxy for Apache and redirect to a host other than localhost

 When you check the "Use Nginx as a Reverse Proxy for Apache" check box in Settings > Hosts > Nginx, by default your Nginx php scripts will be redirected to localhost.
 You can direct your php scripts to a host other than localhost by making two small changes in your Nginx template file and MAMP PRO interface.